JingShing-Python/Python-Voice-Order/README.md

 * Add new voice detect method(tempfile + pyaudio)
 * More conversation option

+## Ver1.3 Add Chinese num to arabic number
+* Add chinese num module for transform chinese num in string into arabic number.

 ## To do list
 * More calculate option
   - [ ] equation calculate(方程式計算)